Jump to Recipe Print Recipe

-You will not believe how easy my homemade gluten free sponge cake recipe is to make.
-It is delicious on its own, or use it as a base to make gluten-free cakes like a Victoria sponge cake or even tiramisu!
+You will not believe how easy my homemade gluten-free sponge cake recipe is to make.
+It is delicious on its own, or use it as a base to make gluten-free cakes like Victoria sponge cake or even tiramisu!
+Make this cake in about 45 minutes!

 Have you ever tried a gluten free sponge cake?
 It is a very light cake that has a spongy texture.
 If you poke it, it springs right back into place!
 This cake is the perfect base for so many gluten free cake recipes!